MissStrong/ICS4UE_Semester_1_2018-2019/22_Activity_17_Abstract_Data_Types/1-Lesson-Abstract-Data-Types.md

 ### Choosing an ADT
 Choosing the right ADT is an important part of program design.
 Choosing the right ADT allows your code to be easy to read and efficient; choosing the wrong ADT can be frustrating.
-Depending on your program, you may not need an ADT at all, or you may want to combine various ADTs.
+Depending on your program, you may not need an ADT at all, or you may want to use more than one ADT.